Graduation Plans & Endorsements

 • Economics (0.5)

-• 2 Credits in the Same Language or
+• 2 credits in the Same Language, or 2 credits in Computer Science

 Physical Education 1 Credit